garrekstemo/pistachio/ReadMe.md

 ## Running a transfer matrix simulation

+This program runs from the command line.
+For example, if you want to run simulation with a p-wave field, you would navigate to the pistachio directory and enter

+`python transfer_matrix.py -p config_files/file_name.yaml data/out/output_file.csv`

 When in doubt, run `python transfer_matrix.py -h` to see the types and order of inputs.

+## Plotting results

+The output is a .csv file, so the user can use any plotting and analysis software.
+Basic plotting is provided via the included `plotting.py`.
+It will take the output file and generate a simple transmittance, reflectance, and absorbance plot.
+This may be made more sophisticated in the future.